Colombian peso: Use in Venezuela

 The crisis in Venezuela has caused an economic crisis in which the value of the bolívar declined rapidly, resulting in hyperinflation.
 Some areas in Venezuela informally accept the peso for transactions, alongside the United States dollar.

-The state of Táchira adopted the Colombian peso as legal tender, and the bolívar is rarely used.
+The currency sees widespread acceptance in the Venezuelan border state of Táchira, with occasional acceptance in Apure, Barinas, Mérida, and Zulia.
+As of late 2025, the peso remains the main currency used in the majority of transactions made in Táchira, with the bolívar still occasionally used.